What’s behind the logo?

 One way that retailers and brands show their support for better farming practices is by making a public commitment to source a percentage of their cotton as more sustainable cotton.

 On top of that, for every metric tonne they source, they pay a fee.
 This, along with the support of other public and private donors, has helped raise over €100 million to date.
-That’s enabled us to train millions of individuals working in cotton farming in more than 23 countries over the past decade.
+That’s enabled us to train millions of individuals working in cotton farming in 25 countries over the past decade.

 Who can use our logo?